Worker

 3. Install a model

 A connected worker with no models can't serve requests.
-Pendra installs vetted catalogue models into the Pendra backend (or into Ollama / LM Studio / Speaches if you've added them) with one click — no SSH, no shell.
+Pendra installs vetted catalogue models onto the worker with one click — no SSH, no shell.

 1. Open console.pendra.aiModels.